lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

     python </path/to/your/script/mnistFashion.py> $@
     ```

-When the wrapped shell script is running properly the preparations are finished and the next step is
+When the wrapped shell script is running properly, the preparations are finished and the next step
-configuring OmniOpt.
+is configuring OmniOpt.

 ### Configure and Run OmniOpt

 Configuring OmniOpt is done via the GUI at
 [https://imageseg.scads.ai/omnioptgui/](https://imageseg.scads.ai/omnioptgui/).
 This GUI guides through the configuration process and as result a configuration file is created
 automatically according to the GUI input.
 If you are more familiar with using OmniOpt later on,
 this configuration file can be modified directly without using the GUI.

 A screenshot of the GUI, including a properly configuration for the MNIST fashion example is shown
 below.
 The GUI, in which the below displayed values are already entered, can be reached
 [here](https://imageseg.scads.ai/omnioptgui/?maxevalserror=5&mem_per_worker=1000&number_of_parameters=3&param_0_values=10%2C50%2C100&param_1_values=8%2C16%2C32&param_2_values=10%2C15%2C30&param_0_name=out-layer1&param_1_name=batchsize&param_2_name=batchsize&account=&projectname=mnist_fashion_optimization_set_1&partition=alpha&searchtype=tpe.suggest&param_0_type=hp.choice&param_1_type=hp.choice&param_2_type=hp.choice&max_evals=1000&objective_program=bash%20%3C%2Fpath%2Fto%2Fwrapper-script%2Frun-mnist-fashion.sh%3E%20--out-layer1%3D%28%24x_0%29%20--batchsize%3D%28%24x_1%29%20--epochs%3D%28%24x_2%29&workdir=%3C%2Fscratch%2Fws%2Fomniopt-workdir%2F%3E).

 Please modify the paths for `objective program` and `workdir` according to your needs.